 Make sure the following details relating to your application are correct:

-An official Xero Add-on should use an API application that provides long term access (the user should not have to log in to Xero and authenticate every time they want to pass data to or from Xero).
+An official Xero connected app should use an API application that provides long term access (the user should not have to log in to Xero and authenticate every time they want to pass data to or from Xero).
 In the vast majority of cases, this should be a Partner API application.
 Sometimes it is necessary to use a private application, for example if the integration is with a desktop or server based app, but this is the exception.

 In some very specific cases short term access is more prudent.
 For example, applications that are performing a once-off data sync or migration which can be completed within a 30 minute window.